DonoghueLab/SIMNETS-Analysis-Toolbox/README.md

 3. **Optional Installation** of complied version.
 For significantly(!) increased performance see 'install.md'.

-3. See **SIMNETS_Live_tutorial.mlx'**: for detailed guidance on how to use SIMNETS (dim-reduced Neuron Similarity Map) and all of its sub-functions with two different demo datasets.
+3. Open **SIMNETS_Live_tutorial.mlx'** in Matlab: for detailed guidance on how to use SIMNETS (dim-reduced Neuron Similarity Map) and all of its sub-functions with two different demo datasets.

-4. See **SSIMS_democenter_out.m:** for guidance on using SSIMS (dim-reduced Ensemble Activity Spiketrain Simliarty Maps) with a single demo dataset.
+4. Open **SSIMS_democenter_out.m** in Matlab: for guidance on using SSIMS (dim-reduced Ensemble Activity Spiketrain Simliarty Maps) with a single demo dataset.

 5. For more details on both methods, see publications [2] and [3] or our webpage: [Donoghue Lab Github Repository](https://donoghuelab.github.io/SIMNETS/)